gosquared/gosquared-ios/README.md

 ----

 ####Identify your user
 *Note the library caches your identified user ID and uses it again on the next launch.
-If you do not want this behavour, call unidentify after setSiteToken on each launch.*
+If you do not want this behavior, call unidentify after setSiteToken on each launch.*

     [[GSTracker sharedInstance] identify:@"test-user-id" properties:@{ @"name": @"Test User" }];